 Apr.
 26, 1895.
 The Tampa Tribune reports, “Col. L. Y. Jennes of St. Petersburg leaves this morning for Macon, Pasco county, to lay out a town at the junction of the S. & St. P., and S. F. railroads.
 A large number of lots has already been sold, and from present indications the new town will be one of the liveliest in the State, on account of its important position.”

 Oct.
 4, 1895.
 The Tampa Morning Tribune reports, “The new rails intended to make the old O. B. R. R. a standard gauge are being laid rapidly and the road will be open to Trilby by December.”
-(This is apparently the first reference to Trilby in this newspaper.)
 The following day, the newspaper reported, “The work of widening the gauge of the S. & St. P. railway goes rapidly on and has reached a point nine miles of St. Petersburg and will be pushed rapidly on to Trilby.
 The work is being done under the personal supervision of Mr. R. S. McAtier and Mr. W. W. Dixon.”